Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in.

 They're not involved.

-Every every Republican's got a deal.
+Every Republican's got a deal.

 Why don't I know about this deal?

-Uh well, I don't know, Harry.
+Well, I don't know, Harry.

 I don't know.

-Uh he so he's going around doing the full John Kerry.
+So he's going around doing the full John Kerry, don't you know who I am?

-Uh and is furious at being at being frosted out of these talks.
+And is furious at being at being frosted out of these talks.

-This is the guy who's uh a house, a chamber, a chamber of the United States government that he runs, and he hasn't bothered to pass a budget in two and a half years because he's not interested in the budget.
+This is the guy who's a house, a chamber, a chamber of the United States government that he runs, and he hasn't bothered to pass a budget in two and a half years because he's not interested in the budget.

-He he'd rather just spend.
+He'd rather just spend.

-Hey, uh I don't want to be bound by a budget, I don't want a number in there.
+Hey, I don't want to be bound by a budget.

-Well, you know, who needs it?
+You know, who needs it?

-He he's not going to put anything on a piece of paper.
+He's not going to put anything on a piece of paper.

-Is that the only plans, the only thing with numbers in, the only thing with numbers in and programs and policies and cuts and and hard numbers going down the right hand side of the page with a line and a total at the at the bottom of them are coming from Republicans.
+This is what's so crazy about this thing: that the only plans, the only thing with numbers in, the only thing with numbers in and programs and policies and cuts and hard numbers going down the right-hand side of the page with a line and a total at the bottom of them are coming from Republicans.

 Obama hasn't got a plan.